ossfpakistan/Yelp/README.md

 # yelp
-Yelp Application using Postgresql, Express, React and Node.
+Yelp clone application using Postgresql, Express, React and Node.